Policies & Procedures

 - If it has been raining but might stop, or looks like it might start raining, but you can’t really be sure, come on out anyway.
 Chances are that things will blow over before game time, or will clear up after only a brief rain delay.

 The ultimate call about the playability of a field, including rain, rests with the Head Coach of the home team, until the game is underway.
 Thereafter, it is in the hands of the umpire.

-Coaches are the backbone of our program.
+Baseball coaches are the backbone of our program.
 Virtually all are parent or older-student player volunteers.
-Their knowledge and skills vary somewhat, but they rank among the most knowledgeable and certainly the keenest baseball enthusiasts in our community.
+Their baseball knowledge and skills vary somewhat, but they rank among the most knowledgeable and certainly the keenest baseball enthusiasts in our community.
 They deserve only respect, encouragement and support.
 All our coaches are required to have a Vulnerable Sector Check.
 Visit our Coaches’ Corner page, and scroll down to “Vulnerable Sector Check” for instructions on the PRC process.

 Coaches are offered basic guidance on coaching, typically through occasional clinics.
 But mostly they learn through osmosis, by working with each other and sharing insights.
 That’s why we like to share the coaching wealth around, and keep coaching match-ups fluid to ensure coaches and players alike are exposed to many different perspectives over the course of their Little League careers.

 Please never hesitate to offer coaches a helping hand passing out uniforms, collecting registrations, toting gear, assisting with practices, keeping score, counting pitchers’ pitches, bringing a refreshment treat.
 The coaches may not always ask for this kind of help, but they need it, and always welcome it.